 The Rav said tonight that we should get busy before Rosh Hashanah remembering all the good that Hashem has given us since last Rosh Hashanah.
 But don’t we have to spend the time we have left thinking about our sins and our behavior over the past year and making resolutions for improving this coming year?

 You’ll recall that I said the words, “as part of our work.”
 Really, there’s so much work to be done, that we don’t have time in the ensuing period, until tomorrow at sunset, to do what has to be done.
-But remembering all the good that Hakodosh Boruch Hu gave us this past year, and thanking Him for it, is most surely a very important of our preparation.
+But remembering all the good that Hakodosh Boruch Hu gave us this past year, and thanking Him for it, is most surely a very important part of our preparation.

 So instead of worrying about fitting it all in, I’ll tell you what to do.
 You make sure to think for five minutes about the past year – about all the good that Hashem has given you since exactly one year ago.
 Do that and you’ll be a great man.
 And then another five minutes about resolutions for the coming year.
 And then you’ll be an even greater person.
 Those ten minutes will be a great accomplishment.